-Priority No Fund Category of region Specific objective Code Amount (EUR) 2 Waste ER ERDF Transition Promoting the transition to a circular and resource efficient economy 03 Gender neutral 24 518 000,00 Less developed 197 881 979,00
+Priority No Fund Category of region Specific objective Code Amount (EUR) 2 Waste aste ERDF Transition Promoting the transition to a circular and 03 Gender 24 518 000,00 Less developed resource efficient economy neutral 197 881 979,00

 ^{} In principle, 40 % for the ESF+ contributes to gender tracking.
 100 % is applicable when Member State chooses to use Article 6 ESF+ Regulation as well as programme specific actions in gender equality.